vksmadheshiya/Github-Automated-Analysis/README.md

 1. Create a venv (optional)
 2. Install Requirements `pip install -r requirements.txt`
+3. Update openai_key in constants.py file ([openai api-keys](https://platform.openai.com/account/api-keys))
-3. Run The main File by `streamlit run main.py`
+4. Run The main File by `streamlit run main.py`

-A UI Will Appear
+After Running This Code A UI Will Appear asking for `GitHub User's URL For Analysis`:
+Please Enter GitHub User's URL in TextField and wait for some time (it will take some time to calculate)